 RX 580 vs. RX 470

-When building a PC system from scratch, users often try to get components that can fulfill their needs.
-Here, we review the Ryzen 5 3600 from AMD, which contains 12 threads and 6 cores and can work well with several graphic cards.
+When building a PC on budget from scratch, users often try to get components that can fulfill their needs.
+Here, we review the Ryzen 5 3600 in best budget CPU category.
+Which contains 12 threads and 6 cores and can work well with several graphic cards.
 Base clock starts at 3.6 GHz and can obtain the peak boost clock rate of 4.2 GHz, which is an improvement over its predecessors.
 In addition, PCIe 4.0 support is present in this component, which increases the bandwidth and system performance.

 Memory supported by this processor is DDR4 which is great for saving power, all the while improving the processing speed of the memory.
 A cache of 32 MB is offered in this processor, which makes sure the information fetch retrieval rates are higher than average.
 One of the plus points of this CPU is that it comes with the Wraith Stealth cooler, which keeps the heat levels of the component in check.
 Talking about the gaming performance, this CPU gives results in Stockfish and 100+ fps in games like Far Cry 5 and Final Fantasy XV.